This chart shows you readings of vibration and temperature during a set time window.

 - Recurring changes - which could be certain parameters affecting the way the equipment operates or could be related to process changes

 How does it work?

-As with all our charts, you can click on any of the datasets to toggle them off/on and the date selector will be the same for all of the charts on the page.
+As with all our charts, you can click on any of the datasets to toggle them off/on.
+Changing the selected dates will update all of the charts on the page.

 On the left-hand axis is the temperature which is represented by the black line on the chart.
 On the right-hand axis is the RMS (vibration) which is represented by the blue line on the chart.
 For each sample that the FitMachine sensor sends there will be a data point for temperature and RMS.

 Also shown on the graph is the running cut-off in red.
 This is how the system determines whether the equipment is running or not.
 If the RMS is about the running cut-off then the system considers the equipment as running.

 The cog in the top right corner allows you to access several features that make the system work for you.
 These include: